-Through the early months of the Covid-19 pandemic, Beirut was spared the catastrophic caseloads that brought many cities around the world to their knees throughout the spring and early summer of 2020, but the changed all that.
+Through the early months of the Covid-19 pandemic, Beirut was spared the catastrophic caseloads that brought many cities around the world to their knees throughout the spring and early summer of 2020, but the port blast on Aug.
+4 changed all that.
 The explosion itself killed at least 200 people, left 300,000 people homeless and destroyed medical facilities, overloading others.

 In the following weeks, Lebanon experienced its first surge in Covid-19 cases, quadrupling seven-day averages in a few weeks.
 While these effects were felt throughout a country suffering from dramatic political and financial crises, they landed particularly hard on the refugees and migrant workers who have poured into Beirut over many years, many of them living in neglected neighborhoods close to the port.